Semibricks and Brick-finite algebras: Abstract

 \section{Abstract}

-For a finite-dimensional algebra $\Lambda$, we establish an explicit bijection between widely generated torsion(-free) classes and semibricks in $\modd \Lambda$.
-Using the kappa order on the lattice of torsion classes with canonical join representations, we provide several equivalent conditions for brick-finite algebras.
-We show that $\Lambda$ is brick-finite if and only if any chain of wide subcategories of $\modd \Lambda$ becomes eventually constant, if and only if any torsion class in $\modd \Lambda$ has finitely many covers, if and only if every semibrick in $\modd \Lambda$ is a finite set.
-Thus, we give a proof of Enomoto’s conjecture (Adv.
-Math., 393 (2021), 108113).
-As a consequence, we show that $\Lambda$ is brick-finite if and only if every wide subcategory closed under coproducts of $\Mod \Lambda$ is closed under products, if and only if every wide subcategory of $\modd \Lambda$ is functorially finite.
-This gives a positive answer to the question posed by Angeleri H{\"u}gel and Sentieri (J. Algebra, 664 (2025), 164--205).
+Let $\Lambda$ be a finite-dimensional algebra.
+Using the kappa order on the lattice of torsion classes with canonical join representations, we obtain an equivalent condition for $\Lambda$ to be brick-finite.
+We show that $\Lambda$ is brick-finite if and only if every widely generated torsion class in $\modd \Lambda$ has finitely many covers with respect to the kappa order.
+Furthermore, we prove that every semibrick in $\modd \Lambda$ is a finite set if and only if every chain of wide subcategories of $\modd \Lambda$ is eventually constant.
+We also show that $\Lambda$ is brick-finite if and only if every chain of widely generated torsion classes of $\modd \Lambda$ is eventually constant.
+Finally, we show that $\Lambda$ is brick-finite if and only if every cofinally closed monobrick is a cofinal closure of some semibrick.